FAQs

 Will construction be conducted during the day or at night?

-Construction is anticipated to take place during both the daytime and nighttime hours and will be dependent on the type of activity, location, associated impacts, contract restrictions, and the City of Burlington regulations.
+Construction activities will primarily take place on weekdays (Monday through Friday) during the daytime hours (7:00 AM to 7:00 PM).
+However, some construction activities are anticipated to take place during the nighttime hours and on weekends as needed.
+This is dependent on the type of activity, location, associated impacts, contract restrictions, and the City of Burlington regulations.
 Construction activities within a residential zone are restricted to between the hours of 7:00 AM and 7:00 PM, Monday through Friday, and between the hours of 8:00 AM and 5:00 PM on Saturday.
 For all other zones, construction hours shall adhere to the City of Burlington regulations.
 The City of Burlington regulations can be viewed here.
 To determine the Zoning District for your neighborhood click here.

 For real-time information on current and upcoming construction hours, please see the most recent Construction Update found on the Project Homepage under Latest News or sign up to receive weekly Construction Updates to your email by clicking here.